Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 Coverage limits: Higher limits increase costs but provide better protection.
 A policy with $100,000/$300,000 limits costs more than one with $25,000/$50,000 limits, though the difference remains modest—often $10–20 more per year for substantially higher protection.

 Location: Your zip code significantly impacts premiums.
-Areas with high uninsured driver rates, like California (20.4% uninsured) or Mississippi (28.2% uninsured), typically have higher UM coverage costs than states like Wyoming (5.9% uninsured).
+Areas with high uninsured driver rates, like Mississippi (28.2% uninsured) or Florida, typically have higher UM coverage costs than states with lower uninsured rates.

 Driving record: A clean driving history helps keep UM/UIM premiums low, while accidents and violations increase costs across all coverage types.

-Insurance company: Rates vary by insurer.
-When comparing quotes from best auto insurance companies 2026, ensure you're comparing identical coverage limits for accurate cost comparisons.
+Insurance company: Rates vary significantly by insurer.
+When comparing quotes, look at the best auto insurance companies 2026 and ensure you're comparing identical coverage limits for accurate cost comparisons.

 The remarkably low cost makes UM/UIM coverage one of the best values in auto insurance.
 For about the price of a fast-food meal each month, you gain protection against potentially devastating financial losses from uninsured drivers.